rust-lang/rust-forge/src/policies/llm-usage.md

   - Asking an LLM questions about an existing codebase.
   - Asking an LLM to summarize comments on an issue or PR.
       - ℹ️ This does not allow reposting the summary publicly.
 This only includes your own personal use.
-  - Asking an LLM to privately review your code or writing.
+  - Asking an LLM to privately review your code or prose.
-      - ℹ️ This does not apply to public comments.
+      - ℹ️ This does not apply to public comments by the LLM.
 See "review bots" under ⚠️ below.
   - Writing dev-tools for your own personal use using an LLM.
   - Using an LLM to generate possible solutions to an issue, learning from them, and then writing something from scratch in your own style.
 - Using an LLM in the creation of clearly experimental code changes that are not meant to be reviewed but must live as PRs on `rust-lang/rust` for tooling reasons, such as to run crater or perf.